gokulmInfy/m2x-particle-core/README.md

 2. Obtain your _Master Key_ from the Master Keys tab of your [Account Settings](https://m2x.att.com/account) screen.
 3. Create your first [Data Source Blueprint](https://m2x.att.com/blueprints) and copy its _Feed ID_.
 4. Review the [M2X API Documentation](https://m2x.att.com/developer/documentation/overview).
-5. Obtain an Spark Core and [set it up](http://docs.spark.io/start/).
+5. Obtain a Spark Core and [set it up](http://docs.spark.io/start/).

 Please consult the [M2X glossary](https://m2x.att.com/developer/documentation/glossary) if you have questions about any M2X specific terms.